GitHub Denies Allegations Of "Gender-Based Harassment," Co-Founder Preston-Werner Resigns

 GitHub published a short blog post today detailing the results of its investigation over allegations of harassment lodged against the company by its now-former employee Julie Ann Horvath.

 According to the company, the "investigation found no evidence to support the claims against Tom and his wife of sexual or gender-based harassment or retaliation, or of a sexist or hostile work environment."
 However, the company acknowledges that the investigation did uncover "evidence of mistakes and errors of judgement."
 GitHub co-founder Tom Preston-Werner, party to many of Hoervath's statments, has resigned.
-Have a look at this amazing online slots url to get invaluable guidance.

 GitHub issued a blanket denial regarding "the remaining allegations," stating that the investigation found "no evidence of gender-based discrimination, harassment, retaliation, or abuse."